Kamala Harris announces she is running for president in 2020

 "Time after time, when progressives urged her to embrace criminal justice reforms as a district attorney and then the state’s attorney general, Ms. Harris opposed them or stayed silent,” Lara Bazelon wrote in the New York Times.

-Republicans are taking her seriously as a top-tier candidate.
+But Republicans are taking her seriously as a top-tier candidate.

 “At 54, Harris is two decades younger than some of her septuagenarian competitors – an age that enables her to appeal to the Instagram crowd without being painted as inexperienced,” said Colin Reed, a Republican strategist who worked for former Republican Sen. Scott Brown.
 “A child of immigrants, she brings diversity to a party obsessed with racial and gender politics."